FAQ's on Nano Iron by Dr Zoue Lloyd-Wright

 If you’ve been recommended to take 200mg of a regular Iron supplement, we recommend you take 35ml of Nano Iron twice a day on an empty stomach.

-In severe cases of iron deficiency, you can take 90 – 120 ml a day without overdosing or causing any damage, and with no side effects.
+In severe cases of iron deficiency, you can take 90 – 120 ml a day without overdosing, and without side effects.

 How do I take Nano Iron?